jam-imaging/WOA2018-convertor/README.md

                files
   -mm -minmax  convert multiple depth layered sets of ASC files to single
-               depth layered set of min and max ASC files
+               depth layered set of min and max ASC files -p -pro      enable option for using multiprocessing with N number of processes
 ```